-- If you don’t have your own ethereum wallet, jump to the wallet section at the end of this post.
+- If you don’t have your own Ethereum (ETH) wallet, jump to the wallet section at the end of this post.

 #2.
 Fastest Route: Wirex

 Wirex is a crypto-friendly currency account.
-With Wirex, you can effortlessly buy Ethereum (and other cryptocurrencies) with a debit or credit at market-leading rates.
+With Wirex, you can effortlessly buy Ethereum (ETH) and other cryptocurrencies with a debit or credit at market-leading rates.

 From my research, Wirex looks like the cheapest way to buy Ethereum (ETH) with a debit or credit card in the UK.
-Wirex is also the cheapest way to buy bitcoin in the UK with a debit or credit card and the best place to buy Ripple (XRP) too.
+Wirex is also the cheapest way to buy Bitcoin (BTC) in the UK with a debit or credit card and the best place to buy Ripple (XRP) too.

 Here’s how Wirex compares to their closest competition.

-Wirex’s have ethereum (ETH) rates which are at least 3% lower than their closest competition (Coinbase).
-To put that into perspective, you’ll (needlessly) lose an extra £35 in fees for every £1000 of Ethereum (ETH) you buy from Coinbase with a debit card.
+Wirex’s have Ethereum (ETH) rates which are at least 3% lower than their closest competition (Coinbase).
+To put that into perspective, you’ll (needlessly) lose an extra £30 in fees for every £1000 of Ethereum (ETH) you buy from Coinbase with a debit card.